-However, as it happens with most novel network protocols and architectures [2], migration to SDN cannot be realized at once.
-This is particularly true for the large and expensive networks of Internet Service Providers (ISPs).
-Namely, the one-step SDN upgrade of entire ISP networks is practically impossible since it poses an enormous operational burden, and also raises performance and security risks [3].
+However, as it happens with most novel network protocols and architectures [5], migration to SDN cannot be realized at once.
+This is particularly true for the large and expensive core networks of ISPs.
+Namely, the one-step SDN upgrade of entire ISP networks is practically impossible since it poses an enormous operational burden, and also raises performance and security risks [6].
 On top of that, such upgrades require huge capital expenditures since network components (e.g., backbone routers) are very expensive.
 Besides, upgrading newly installed legacy routers is economically prohibitive.
 Given the above, it is expected that ISPs will opt to migrate to SDN incrementally, i.e., by gradually upgrading their network nodes over a period that spans several years.
 In these incremental SDN deployments, the controllers will manage only the SDN-enabled nodes, while the remaining legacy network will still use OSPF-like routing protocols.